secretstartups/handbook/hiring/recruiting-framework/coordinator/index.html.md

 ### Screening

-- Once a candidate is moved into the Screening stage, the Sourcer is to send the GSIS
+- Once a candidate is moved into the Screening stage, the candidate is automatically sent the GSIS.
 - When scheduling a candidate for a screening call with a recruiter, the calendly link is to be used.
 We will no longer use the "Request Availability" option for screening calls as this creates unnecessary manual work
    - If the candidate is sourced, the sourcer should send the calendly
    - If it's an agency candidate or a referral where the recruiter may see the candidate first, the recruiter should send their calendly link